 Work instructions are step-by-step instructions delivered to teams on the shop floor to instruct the best way to complete a specific procedure.
 They translate procedure into a human-centered way of working that allows any employee on the shop floor to complete the task at hand.

 Good work instructions are critical because they ensure the successful performance of a procedure, and thus your processes.
-They also include all of the explicit information needed to carry out a task in a safe, efficient way that conforms to all relevant manufacturing standards
+They also include all of the explicit information needed to carry out a task in a safe, efficient way that conforms to all relevant manufacturing standards.

+What is the difference between a procedure and work instruction?
 If processes and procedures define the way of working, then work instructions are the critical link between standard work and the human element of manufacturing.